 Now that it is becoming more popular, many companies that produce monk fruit and stevia products have started selling allulose in bulk for many people to use in their own homes.
+Amazon (US) now has a variety of different brands to choose from.
 If you are outside of the US it is possible that Allulose has not yet been approved in your area.
 Canadians, for example, will find Allulose very difficult to find as it is still going through approval with Health Canada.

 However, most online low carb grocery stores in the US do have it for sale.
 You can also easily find it on Amazon.com.

 I’ve tried many different brands and they all seem to be the same, so look at the prices before you buy.

 Recipes To Make Where You Can Use Allulose

 Since you can use allulose as a replacement for sugar in baking, you can replace it at a 1:1 ratio with table sugar in many recipes.

 Want to give it a try?
 Here are a couple of recipes where I have used allulose in the recipe because it was the best choice.
 These are recipes that really shine when allulose is used as the sweetener.

 This yummy Keto caramel sauce is awesome on top of some delicious low-calorie ice cream and muffins!

 - 1 tsp vanilla

 … and a few other ingredients to make this topping sauce.
 It tastes exactly the same as regular sugar-laden caramel sauce.
 Thick, gooey, and no graininess.